Internal Links

 And did it my way!

-Apologies to Frank Sinatra....
+Apologies to Frank Sinatra....and Sid Vicious!!
 I've done it my way, but I was certainly inspired by the late Sir Patrick Moore, the longest duration TV presenter of the same series in history, and he was no stranger to controversy.
 Political correctness had no place in his world, or mine.
 I agreed with many, but certainly not all of his views.
 He was a survivor in the astro world.
 I like to think, in my small way, I have survived too.
 TV astronomers come and go, but he was different because he said what he thought and was a true observer, not just a vacuous grinning media 'personality'.
 Others fake enthusiasm but his was genuine.
 The real McCoy.

 Patrick has a healthy rant about falling TV standards.